Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 ### 2.4.
 Constraints
 In regards to the auction/bidding feature, it may prove difficult to identify the validity of the bids; users can potentially make fake accounts and bid on their own property in order to balloon their profits.
 In order to mitigate this, we plan to make individuals sign up with their school email since they should only have one school email [what about double degree studnts at -->Laurier/Waterloo]

 ### 2.5.
-Assumptions and Dependancies
+Assumptions and Dependencies
-Although anyone can visit and search the rental database, to contact a leasee or post a unit to sublet, users must first register with a valid university or college email.
+Although anyone can visit and search the rental database, to contact a lessee or post a unit to sublet, users must first register with a valid university or college email.
 Individuals are expected to have access to a device with Wi-Fi and use a browser compatible with Google Maps.

 # 3. Specific Requirements